CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Advanced_Functionality/Functions/IBlockAction.md

 ## Parameters
 The IBlockAction is a function with the following parameters:

-- IWorld world → The world the block is in
+- [IWorld](/Mods/ContentTweaker/Vanilla/Types/World/IWorld) world → The world the block is in
-- IBlockPos → The Block's position
+- [IBlockPos](/mods/ContentTweaker/Vanilla/Types/Block/IBlockPos) position → The Block's position
-- ICTBlockState → ?
+- [ICTBlockState](/Mods/ContentTweaker/Vanilla/Types/Block/ICTBlockState) state → Contains information on the block, such as the Block itself and its metadata

 The function doesn't have a return value!